ipfabric/docs/docs/support/known_issues/IP_Fabric/data_not_received.md

 - Discovery services being overloaded with other tasks and prevent the SSH client from sending or receiving data.

-## How To Improve The Performance Of Discovery Services
+## How to Improve the Performance of Discovery Services

 There are some ways to improve the performance of discovery services and reduce the occurrence of this error message.
 Some of them are: